ten3roberts/flax/README.md

 ## Motivation

 During development of a game in school I used the `hecs` ECS.
-It is an awesome library, and the author [Ralith](https://github.com/Ralith) has been awesome in bringing some pull requests in.
+It is an awesome library, and the author [Ralith](https://github.com/Ralith) has been wonderful in accepting contributions and inquiries.

 Despite this, I often made subtle bugs with *similar* types.
 The game engine was cluttered with gigantic newtypes for `Velocity`, `Position` with many deref